Meaningfully linking your employees to each other and authentic stewardship

 VT Country Store – Chapter announced in spring 2020

 Check out our 2019 Naming Grant blog for more details on the chapters and their projects!

 More Time in the Woods

-The number of people looking for more time in the woods is at an all time high and there’s no end in sight.
+The number of people looking for more time in the woods on their bikes is at an all time high and there’s no end in sight.
 VMBA’s membership has jumped from 1250 in 2013 to over 7500 in 2020.

 - VT grew by 5 new trail building companies in 2019

 - 40% of VT bike retailers are new to mountain biking in the last four years